Awards & Recognitions2016 Academy of Management, OB Division, “Best Paper” Award.

 Jennifer Carson Marr is an Assistant Professor of Organizational Behavior, at the Scheller College of Business, at Georgia Tech.
 She received her PhD in Organizational Behavior from London Business School in the UK, and her MSc in Organizational Behavior from Queen's University in Canada.

-Professor Marr's research examines how motivational goals (e.g., status-striving, relational focus, selling orientation), and status loss influence people's cognitions and behavior in groups and interpersonal interactions at work.
-Her research was awarded the Best Paper Award at the Academy of Management Conference, it has been profiled in the Washington Post online and has been published in top academic journals including Academy of Management Journal, Organizational Behavior and Human Decision Processes, and Psychological Science.
+Professor Marr's research examines motivation and status hierarchies.
+Her research was awarded the Best Paper Award at the Academy of Management Conference, it has been published in top academic journals including Academy of Management Journal, Organizational Behavior and Human Decision Processes, and Psychological Science, and it has been profiled in various media outlets including The Washington Post and The Financial Times.

-Marr, J.C., & Thau, S. (in press).
+Marr, J.C., & Thau, S. (2014).
 Falling from great (and not so great) heights: How initial status position influences performance after status loss.
 Academy of Management Journal.

 Marr, J.C., Thau, S., Aquino, K., & Barclay, L. (2012).
 Do I want to know?
 How the motivation to acquire relationship threatening information in groups contributes to paranoid thought, suspicion behavior, and social rejection.
 OBHDP, 117, 289-297.